 Cadavers: All DOD-funded research involving new and ongoing research with human anatomical substances, human subjects, or human cadavers must be reviewed and approved by the USAMRDC Office of Research Protections (ORP), Human Research Protection Office (HRPO), prior to research implementation.
 This administrative review requirement is in addition to the local Institutional Review Board (IRB) or Ethics Committee (EC) review.
 Local IRB/EC approval at the time of submission is not required.
 Allow up to 3 months to complete the HRPO regulatory review and approval process following submission of all required and complete documents to the HRPO.
-Refer to the General Application Instructions, Appendix 1, and the HRPO Resources and Overview document available on the electronic Biomedical Research Application Portal (eBRAP) "Funding Opportunities & Forms" web page (https://ebrap.org/eBRAP/public/Program.htm) for additional information.
+Refer to the General Application Instructions, Appendix 1, and the Human Research Protections Office Resources and Overview document available on the electronic Biomedical Research Application Portal (eBRAP) "Funding Opportunities & Forms" web page (https://ebrap.org/eBRAP/public/Program.htm) for additional information.

-If the proposed research involves more than one institution, a written plan for single IRB review arrangements must be provided at the time of application submission or award negotiation.
+If the proposed research involves more than one institution, plans for the multi-institutional structure governing the research protocol(s) should be outlined.
+In addition, a written plan for single IRB review arrangements must be provided for research conducted in the United States involving more than one institution.
 The lead institution responsible for developing the master protocol and master consent form should be identified and should be the single point of contact for regulatory submissions and requirements.
+Communication and data transfer between or among the collaborating institutions, as well as how specimens and/or imaging products obtained during the study will be handled, should be included in the appropriate sections of the application.